Are you a travel bug? If exploring atypical destinations thrills you, then Taiwan is a must on your travel bucket list.

 But, the most famous of all is the “Dragon Boat Festival”.

-Travel Risks for International Travellers In Taiwan
+Travel Risks for International Travelers In Taiwan

 - When you're out and about: Taiwan is a safe place to visit.
 The crime rates are pretty low, but you must be watchful of your surroundings.
 Petty offenses like bag-snatching and pick-pocketing are common in touristy places.